chef-boneyard/vagrant-omnibus/README.md

 # vagrant-omnibus

+## Deprecation Warning

+This is no longer an actively maintained Chef project.
+We believe that Test Kitchen offers a far superior development and testing experience as it allows fine grained control of versions, better platform support, and and overall better experience.
+If this project works for you that's great, but we'd highly suggest using https://kitchen.ci/ instead.

+---

 [![Gem Version](https://badge.fury.io/rb/vagrant-omnibus.svg)](https://rubygems.org/gems/vagrant-omnibus) [![Build Status](https://travis-ci.org/chef/vagrant-omnibus.svg?branch=master)](https://travis-ci.org/chef/vagrant-omnibus) [![Code Climate](https://codeclimate.com/github/chef/vagrant-omnibus.svg)](https://codeclimate.com/github/chef/vagrant-omnibus)

 A Vagrant plugin that ensures the desired version of Chef is installed via the platform-specific Omnibus packages.
 This proves very useful when using Vagrant with provisioner-less baseboxes OR cloud images.